AnnableLab/annablelab.github.io/pages/emhass.md

 - `sensor.solcast_pv_forecast_forecast_day_3`

-Next, create a new script from scratch (under Settings -> Automations & Scenes -> Scripts), switch to yaml mode and add the content below.
+Next, create a new script from scratch (under Settings -> Automations & Scenes -> Scripts), switch to YAML mode and add the content below.

 The critical variables to configure are at the very top.

 1. `costfun` — this can be either `profit`, `cost` or `self-consumption`, which either maximize profit, minimize cost or maximize self-consumption (selling any excess).
-   - UPDATE: There is a currently an [open issue](https://github.com/davidusb-geek/emhass/issues/559) within EMHASS preventing this parameter from working correctly.
-For now you will need to set it via the EMHASS Config editor.
+   - UPDATE: There is currently an [open issue](https://github.com/davidusb-geek/emhass/issues/559) within EMHASS preventing this parameter from working correctly.
+For now, you will need to set it via the EMHASS Config editor.
 2. `maximum_power_from_grid` — this is the maximum power you can draw from the grid (e.g. when charging your batteries from the grid).
 3. `maximum_power_to_grid` — this is the maximum power you can feed into the grid (e.g. when exporting solar, or